Privacy Policy

 - Read-only ingestion from connected sources, and no large-language models in the path that computes your reported numbers.

-- A program of independent assurance, including SOC 2 Type 2, which is on our roadmap.
-Our underlying infrastructure providers are certified to recognised standards.
+- A program of independent assurance: our controls are aligned with the SOC 2 Type 2 framework, and our underlying infrastructure providers are independently certified to recognised standards (including SOC 2 and ISO 27001).

 No method of electronic transmission or storage is completely secure, so while we work hard to protect your information we cannot guarantee absolute security.
 Full detail of our controls and sub-processors is available in our Trust Center.